Premraj1212/explore-test-pyramid/README.md

 ### features
 * Spring SimpleThreadScope is leveraged to achieve parallel test.
-* Spring AOP is introduced for managing services.
 * All data are model as a business entity
 * Page objects and interactions are maintained ui_layer package
 * Java Reflections is used for grouping and abstractions.